 Aside from a few ports here and there, that would be it for Darkstalkers.
 The three games would be ported into new collections on different consoles but we never got another Darkstalkers game.

 And unfortunately, that doesn’t seem like it’ll change anytime soon.
 Even with the appearance of Darkstalkers in The Capcom Fighting Collection, Street Fighter 5 producer Shuhei Matsumoto said he does not think Darkstalkers will be getting a revival.

 Darkstalkers may be gone, but it certainly isn’t forgotten.
 There’s a reason why Morrigan is pretty much Capcom’s Captain Falcon, appearing everywhere except in her original games.
 She’s popular, one of Capcom’s most recognizable characters (and it’s easy to understand why).

-The Darkstalkers cast makes constant cameos in Marvel Vs Capcom, Street Fighter, Monster Hunter, and many of their other series meaning fans clearly like seeing them around.
+The Darkstalkers cast makes constant cameos in Marvel Vs Capcom, Street Fighter, Monster Hunter, and many of their other games.
+Even without new titles, fans and developers clearly like seeing these classic monsters around.

 While these costumes and guest appearances don’t make up for a new game, I do think it shows just how popular these characters are among Capcom’s fans and the FGC in general.
 Whenever there’s a new Marvel vs Capcom, Darkstalkers characters always seem to be at the top of fans’ most-wanted lists.